 Estimated to be from the late 1800s - early 1900s

 LITERATURE REF: Ludwig V. Habighorst, Moghul Ragamala, Koblenz 2006, fig.19, p.58.

 (Tim Stanley, "The rise of the Lacquer Binding", in Jon Thompson and Sheila R. Canby (eds.),

 The Hunt for Paradise, exhibition catalogue, Milan, 2003, pp.184-201).

-Shipping is without the frame unless requested otherwise.
+Photos show a frame but shipping is without the frame unless requested otherwise.